uisautomation/mws-panel/doc/developer-getting-started.md

 data in the database.
 The ``initialise-developer-site.sh`` script performs an initial database migration and installs some test data in the site.
 Two users are created, ``test0001`` and ``test0002``.
 The ``test0001`` user is configured as a superuser.
-A pre-allocated Site and associated entities is also created.
+A pre-allocated :py:mod:`~sitesmanagement.models.Site` and associated entities is also created.
 The script can be run inside the webapp container:

 ```